Xamarians/Media/README.md

 # Media
-Cross platform library to click pictures using camera, pick media files(photo, video and audio) from gallery
+Cross platform library to click pictures using camera, pick media files(photo, video and audio) from gallery and pick document/file from device

 First install package from nuget using following command -
 ## Install-Package Xamarians.Media